SoftwareHeritage/swh-loader-bzr/docs/how-bzr-works.rst

 does not have to carry any semantic purpose for the project(s) it's holding.
 What users are really dealing with are branches.

 A branch is an ordered set of revisions that describes the history of a set of files.
+Like in Git, it's a pointer to a single revision.
 It corresponds to a folder on the file system, and can only have a single head: if two clones of a branch diverge, the only way of uniting them is by merging one into the other.
 A branch needs to have a repository to store its revisions, but multiple branches can share the same repository.

+Note: there isn't a "Breezy" format, just the different Bazaar formats which are supported by Breezy, along with e.g. the Git format.

 Bazaar does not have a very strong opinion on how it should be used and supports multiple different workflows, even a centralized one with bound branches.
 We need to